SimonLdj/hypnolog-server/README.md

 - Log from your application

 ### How to Log
 Logging in *HypnoLog* done by sending JSON HTTP requests to HypnoLog server.
-To make logging effortless use libraries for you development language which implement and wrap all this logic into super simple functions.
+To make logging effortless, use libraries for you development language which implement and wrap all this logic into super simple functions.

 For example, logging array of numbers in C# as a graph (plot):
 ```csharp